Unifying Cosmic Epochs and Effective Dynamical Brane Tension: Motivation and Theoretical Foundation

-Next factor $\left( \frac{\rho}{\lambda} + t \frac{d}{dt} \left( \frac{\rho}{\lambda} \right) \right)$ incorporates both the magnitude and rate of change of energy density with respect to the brane tension, making the correction sensitive to dynamical transitions.
-The $\frac{d}{dt} (\frac{\rho}{\lambda})$ term, represents the time evolution of the energy density relative to the brane tension.
-Such time-dependent corrections can arise in scenarios where the brane exchanges energy with the bulk or where the brane tension itself evolves over time \cite{48}-\cite{51}.
-In continue, we explore the cosmological interpretation of $kt$ over cosmic epochs, first, in constant and then in variable-tension brane-world models:
+Next factor, $ k(t)+t\dot{k}(t)\approx \frac{d}{dt} \left( \frac{\rho}{\lambda} \right) $, incorporates the rate of change of energy density relative to the brane tension, making the correction sensitive to dynamical transitions.
+Such time-dependent corrections can arise in scenarios where the brane exchanges energy with the bulk or where the brane tension itself evolves over time \cite{52}-\cite{55}.

+We now investigate the phenomenological role of $kt\sim \frac{\rho(t)}{\lambda(t)}$ across cosmic epochs, assessing its impact on expansion history in both constant and variable-tension effective brane-world models:

-Scenarios with Constant Brane Tension (RS-Models): During the inflationary period, the energy density $\rho(t)$ was exceedingly high.
-Assuming a constant brane tension $\lambda$, this leads to $kt \gg 1$.
-In this regime, the quadratic corrections to the Friedmann equations become significant, enhancing the Hubble expansion rate and facilitating a rapid inflationary phase.
+\begin{itemize} \item Scenarios with Constant Brane Tension (RS-Models): During the inflationary period, the energy density $\rho(t)$ was exceedingly high.
+By assuming a constant brane tension $\lambda$, the quadratic corrections to the Friedmann equations become significant, enhancing the Hubble expansion rate and facilitating a rapid inflationary phase.
 This behavior is consistent with the modified Friedmann equation in RS brane-world scenarios.
 During the radiation-dominated era, decreasing energy density causes a decline in $kt$ (for constant $\lambda$).
-Big Bang nucleosynthesis (BBN) and CMB measurements require these corrections be minimal \cite{52}.
+Big Bang nucleosynthesis and CMB measurements require these corrections be minimal \cite{56}.
 This trend continues into the matter era as $\rho(t)$ further decreases, resulting in a smaller $kt$.
-This suppression ensures structure formation and CMB anisotropies evolve as in standard $\Lambda$CDM cosmology, consistent with Planck data \cite{53}.
+This suppression ensures structure formation and CMB anisotropies evolve as in standard $\Lambda$CDM cosmology, consistent with Planck data \cite{57}.
 Consequently, with $kt\ll1$, quadratic corrections to the Friedmann equation become negligible, and the standard cosmological model is recovered.
 At late times, the universe experiences accelerated expansion.
 In standard brane-world models with constant $\lambda$, $kt$ remains small due to the continued decrease of $\rho(t)$, ensuring consistency with $\Lambda$CDM predictions.
 These models require an additional dark energy component, such as a cosmological constant, to explain the observed late-time acceleration of the universe.